RikudouSage/LemmySchedule/README.md

 If you go with S3, you also need to specify `S3_FILE_UPLOADER_BUCKET` which is the name of the bucket where the files will be stored.

+#### File providers

+File providers are handlers for uploading images.
+Some of them might need configuration before they show up in the UI.

+Currently supported ones:

+- **instance upload** - the default, always supported
+- **Imgur** - an Imgur access token is required

 #### Cache